ckeditor/ckeditor4/tests/plugins/emoji/manual/dropdown/dropdownpanel.md

 ### Expected

 - The panel should move around together with button.
-- When the panel doesn't fit on the right side of button it should flip to the left.
+- When the panel doesn't fit on one side of button (vertical or horizontal) it flips to the other side.

 ### Unexpected